SysKitTeam/docs-point/reporting/inventory-reports.md

   * Deleted Users
   * Inactive Users

-At the top, above the report, there are 5 tiles that can be used to filter the report based on the type of user.
+At the top, above the report, 5 tiles can be used to filter the report based on the type of user.

 The following options are available and can be selected by clicking them:
   * Total Users